DSGVO and ERP: Risks and Challenges

 GDPR and ERP: risks and challenges

 The uncertainty is great.
-With the new General Data Protection Regulation (DSGVO) poses additional challenges for every company.
-You can find an overview of the contents here.
-As an SAP Business One partner, we naturally ask ourselves what needs to be considered with regard to the GDPR and ERP operation.
-In order not to fish in the mud, we have consulted attorney Wolfgang A. Schmida recognised expert on the subject.
+With the new General Data Protection Regulation (GDPR) poses additional challenges for every company.
+You can find an overview of the content here.
+As an SAP Business One partner, we naturally ask ourselves what needs to be considered in relation to GDPR and ERP operations.
+In order not to fish in the mud, we have lawyer Wolfgang A. Schmida recognised expert on the subject.

 Versino Blog: Is the operation of an ERP system affected by the GDPR at all?

 Mr Schmid: The prerequisite is that personal data is processed.
-Already if contact persons of customers are regularly (with name, telephone extension or personalised E-mail address), we are right in the middle of the EU GDPR's scope of application.
+Even if customers' contact persons are regularly contacted (by name, telephone extension or personalised E-mail address), we are right in the middle of the EU GDPR's scope of application.

-Are there any requirements that an ERP ? manufacturer must observe with regard to the programming, design and/or provision of its ERP software?
+Are there requirements that an ERP manufacturer must fulfil with regard to the programming, design and/or provision of its ERP software?

 The customer is the controller and addressee of the EU GDPR.
-He has to guarantee the security of the processing.
-He must ensure that the software used - whether it is On-premise Behind the firewall or SaaS - Prove that the application has constructive or at least possible settings options for data protection.
+It must ensure the security of the processing.
+It must ensure that the software used - regardless of whether On-premise Behind the firewall or SaaS - Prove that the application is designed or at least has possible settings options for data protection.
 Privacy by design and privacy by default can be a competitive advantage for the manufacturer if the customer can simplify their inspection obligations with the corresponding documents.
-In future, the definition of erasure concepts within the programming will massively differentiate "data protection-friendly" from "data protection-unfriendly" software.
+In future, the definition of erasure concepts within the programming will massively differentiate "privacy-friendly" from "privacy-unfriendly" software.

 Lawyer Wolfgang A. Schmid